thibaudk/ossia.github.io/_posts/2021-06-07-creating-ossia-score-addons.md

 ### Features provided

 The Clang / LLVM JIT feature is used for:
-* Compiling add-ons which add new processes, features, etc...
+* Compiling add-ons which add new processes, features, etc. to the software.
+Pretty much the entirety of *ossia score* can be changed that way.
 * Compiling [Bytebeat](https://ossia.io/score-docs/processes/bytebeat.html) expressions.
 * A simple [CPU texture generator](https://ossia.io/score-docs/processes/texgen.html) for retro, analog video synth-like effects.
+* The [C++ JIT Process](https://ossia.io/score-docs/processes/cpp_jit.html) is an experiment in providing very simple computation nodes without much type safety.
+It uses the libossia API for graph nodes ([example](https://github.com/ossia/libossia/blob/master/src/ossia/dataflow/nodes/merger.hpp)).

 ### Current restrictions